introproventures/graphql-jpa-query/README.md

 Query Wrapper with Where Criteria Expressions
 -------------------------------------
-This library supports flexible type safe criteria expressions with user-friendly SQL query syntax semantics using `where` arguments and `select` field to specify the entity graph query with entiy attribute names as a combination of logical expressions like OR, AND, EQ, NE, GT, GE, LT, LR, IN, NIN, IS_NULL, NOT_NULL, BETWEEN, NOT_BETWEEN.
+This library supports flexible type safe criteria expressions with user-friendly SQL query syntax semantics using `where` arguments and `select` field to specify the entity graph query with entiy attribute names as a combination of logical expressions like EQ, NE, GT, GE, LT, LR, IN, NIN, IS_NULL, NOT_NULL, BETWEEN, NOT_BETWEEN.
+You can use logical AND/OR combinations in SQL criteria expressions to specify complex criterias to fetch your data from SQL database.
+If you omit, where argument, all entities will be returned.

 For Example: